jclark/rpi-cm4-ptp-guide/fedora.md

 udisksctl status
 ```

-to find out which.
-The output should include a line like:
+to find out which disk.
+The output should include a line starting with `RPi` like this:

 ```
 RPi-MSD- 0001             0001      d9e799b6             sdc